 The USC Upstate Pre-Dental program is an advisement track within the biology degree program.
-Although dental schools do not generally require a bachelor's degree, few students enter dental school without completing one.
-Students already having a degree and aiming for dental school should concentrate on taking the courses that will best prepare them for taking the DAT (Dental Admission Test).
+Although many dental schools do not require a bachelor’s degree, few students enter dental school without completing one.
+Students already having a degree and aiming for dental school should concentrate on taking the courses that will best prepare them for taking the Dental Admission Test (DAT).

 DAT (Dental Admission Test) exam:

 The DAT is comprised exclusively of multiple-choice test items and consists of four sections: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension and Quantitative Reasoning.

 DAT results are reported in terms of scale scores.
 Scores used in the testing program range from 1 to 30.
 There are no passing or failing scores; a scale score of 18 typically signifies average performance on a national basis.